 Advantages and Disadvantages of Cloud Computing

-In this article, I am going to discuss, Advantages and Disadvantages of Cloud Computing.
-Please read our previous article where we discussed Containers in Cloud Computing.
-At the end of this article, I am sure, you will definitely understand the Advantages and Disadvantages of Cloud Computing.
+In this article, I will discuss the Advantages and Disadvantages of Cloud Computing.
+Please read our previous article, where we discussed Containers in Cloud Computing.
+At the end of this article, I am sure you will definitely understand the Advantages and Disadvantages of Cloud Computing.

-Cloud computing is a term that is referred to as storing and accessing the data over the internet.
-It doesn’t store any data on the hard disk of your personal computer.
-In cloud computing, you can access data from a remote server.
-Within this keep in mind let us proceed and understand the advantages and disadvantages of Cloud Computing.
+Cloud computing refers to the storage and access of data over the internet.
+Unlike traditional methods, data is not stored on the hard disk of your personal computer.
+Instead, it can be accessed from a remote server.
+Within this, keep in mind, let us proceed and understand the advantages and disadvantages of Cloud Computing.

 Advantages of Cloud Computing